ccarlow/DndDockFX/README.md

 This project is cross-platform unlike some docking projects that seem to fail on Linux more often than Windows.

 This project uses Tabs as the drag control regardless of being docked in a TabPane or Splitpane or undocked in a separate window.
-Using Tabs for all dock states enforces UI consistency and is consistent with other applications like Chrome, Firefox, Gimp, etc.  Some docking projects only use Tabs when docked in a TabPane and a different control when docked in a SplitPane or undocked as a separate windows which can cause confusion.
+Using Tabs for all dock states enforces UI consistency and is consistent with other applications like Chrome, Firefox, Gimp, etc.  Some docking projects only use Tabs when docked in a TabPane and a different control when docked in a SplitPane or undocked as a separate windows and the inconsistency can cause confusion.

 Draggable Tabs are not yet provided by JavaFX so the behavior in this project is a custom implementation.